nodezeroat/project-athena/Curriculum/Module 13 - Blue Teaming/lectures/lecture_1_Overview.md

 ### Risk Management

-Risk management entails the identification, evaluating and controlling of risks to an organization’s capital and profit.
+Risk management entails the identification, evaluating and controlling of risks to an organization's capital and profit.
 These threats or risks may come from various sources such as financial problems, legal liabilities, poor decision-making, accidents and natural calamities.

 _source: Overview \[1.\], Overview \[2.\]_